Justia Lawyer badge

-The Ten Laws Of Cyberwarfare
+The Ten Laws of Cyberwarfare

 Americans don’t seem to agree about much these days, but I think most people would describe the year 2016 as worrisome and disheartening.
 Our country endured a divisive and rancorous presidential election.
 We lost notables such as Judge Anthony Scalia and astronaut John Glenn, pop culture icons Gene Wilder and Carrie Fisher, musicians Prince and David Bowie, and sports figures Muhammed Ali and Arnold Palmer.
 Good jobs were scarce, small businesses were struggling, healthcare costs were rising, and school debts were mounting.
 We were reminded daily by politicians and the media that our society as we know it has fallen under the shadow of a persistent threat of terrorism.